inickt/cs4500-wortham/Fish/Planning/games.md

 Planning ahead can be done by viewing each possible `Move` in the current `Turn` and seeing which `Game` each results in.
 The HashMap is only accessible if the game is not yet ended - there is no point in planning ahead in a finished game anyway.
+Planning multiple moves ahead can be done by recursively analyzing this tree structure.
+After getting the game after a given move (as explained above) the current turn of this child GameTree will be the next player in turn order.
+One can continue recursing on this structure to advance one turn on each recursive step until they reach their desired termination condition or a GameTree::End leaf is encountered.

+Note that Move does not contain the PlayerId representing which player made the move.
+This is unnecessary when each PenguinId is unique and can be used to identify the owner of the penguin.
+In the case of a player illegally sending a Move on behalf of another player, this is the concern of the referee keeping the connections separate and is not a concern of this Move struct which needs only to represent a move from point A (the penguin's initial position) to point B (the position of the given TileId) in a GameState.

 ```rs
 struct Move {